lukerabbitte/throwback_search/README.md

 https://throwbacktractor.netlify.app

-^ Try typing in a description of the type of cultural item you are looking for, like "Irish sporting triumph of the 90s", or "occasions in which Irish artists faced backclash for political views".
+TLDR: Try typing in a description of the type of cultural item you are looking for, like "Irish sporting triumph of the 90s", or "occasions in which Irish artists faced backclash for political views".
+We're working with a pretty tiny toy dataset for this example but you still should see up to ten results ranked by cosine similarity of their vector embeddings using OpenAI's `text-embedding-3-small`.

 This is a simple prototype of a social media assistant tool built using SvelteKit, ShadCN Svelte, Tailwind, Supabase, PostgreSQL Vector Search, and OpenAI embeddings API.